-Hai Van Pass, Vietnam 2020: The Essential Travel Guide
+Hai Van Pass, Vietnam - The Best Travel Guide

-Hai Van Pass, Vietnam 2020: The Essential Travel Guide
+Hai Van Pass, Vietnam - The Best Travel Guide

 Table of contentHide All

 Referred locally as Đèo Hải Vân, the Hai Van Pass is one of the most majestic passes in Vietnam which connect Northern and Southern Vietnam.
 Offering an impressive sight of great mountains, blue skies and green forests, The Hai Van Pass bends around Truong Son mountain range between Thua Thien Hue province and Danang city, and locates at an elevation of 496 meters above the sea level.
 There are many reasons make this landscape more attractive for the travelers especially backpacker: the history, the climate, the graphic and the stunning scenic view.
 It’s said to be one of the most beautiful stretches of pavement in the country.
 The twisting road along the pass is very incredible and offers a challenge for drivers.
 It’s a deserted ribbon of perfection—one of the best coast roads in the world.
 This is a destination not to be missed when you travel to Vietnam and below article will give you full information about The Hai Van Pass.